charlesjameshenderson/mlflow_r_tutorial/mlflow_R.md

 ## Predict Troubleshooting

-Some models, for instance basic stats::lm() linear models will often run an error with the mflow_predict command.
+Some models, for instance basic stats::lm() linear models will often run an error with the mlflow_predict command.

         Error in predict(model, .x) :
           could not find function "predict"